xiaoniuniu89/Sudoku-P3/README.md

 - there are 3 steps to the solve function

-  - step 1 is to find the next empty cell by calling the next_empty_cell funciton.
+  - step 1 is to find the next empty cell by calling the next_empty_cell function.

   - step 2 is to try each number 1-9 in that cell by calling the possible method.

   - step 3 is to input the number and continue to the next cell.
-If board can not be solved this way then it will go back to previous cell and try a different number.
+If the board can not be solved this way, then it will go back to the previous cell and try a different number.

 ### possible

-- Helper funciton that will first check each row, then column then each 3x3 grid to see if a value from 1-9 will work.
+- Helper function that will first check each row, then column then each 3x3 grid to see if a value from 1-9 will work.

 </section>